-Year 6 are lucky enough to have the fabulous Miss Alanna Reed, Mrs Soo Jackson, Mr Patrick Turnbull and Mr James Fox Robinson also working in and around the classes as well!
+Year 6 are lucky enough to have the fabulous Mrs Ann-Marie Payne and Mrs Karen Hill also working with some of the children as well.

 Now the children are in Year 6 they have many chances to take on important (and vital) jobs in and around the school.
-Both Emus and Toucans may be found keeping the office in order, leading playtimes for younger children, carefully maintaining the accounts of the tuck trolley and, also, demonstrating the school values with pride and maturity.
+Year 6 children may be found keeping the office in order, leading playtimes for younger children, carefully maintaining the accounts of the tuck trolley and, also, demonstrating the school values with pride and maturity.

 Year 6 is a challenging year and the children work very hard towards their SATs.
 However, they also have plenty of opportunities to have fun.Throughout the year, the children go to camp, attend lifeskills, explore Crealy, dress up for their Prom and perform in the end of year production.